 Building on knowledge gained in our quiet pavement work, Caltrans developed a rumble strip profile that lowers outside-vehicle noise levels.
 This new low-noise noise rumble strip is fondly referred to as a "mumble strip".

-The design goal of the sinusoidal profile, or "mumble" strip, is to move some of the higher frequency excitation produced in a conventional rumble strip, with its abrupt changes in profile, to lower frequencies that can be associated with the repetition rate, or frequency, of the sine wave shape.
-The concept is to decrease the overall A-weighted exterior sound level while still maintaining (or increasing) noise and vibration disturbance inside the vehicle to alert the operator and occupants of off-the-road excursions.
+The design goal of the sinusoidal profile, or "mumble" strip, is to move some of the higher frequency excitation produced in a conventional rumble strip, with its abrupt changes in profile, to lower frequencies that can be associated with the repetition rate, or frequency, of a sine wave shape.
+The concept is to decrease the overall A-weighted exterior sound level while still maintaining (or increasing) noise and vibration disturbance inside the vehicle to alert the operator and occupants of lane departures.

 Caltrans' typical ground-in rumble strip profile is a 5 inch cylindrical grind on 12 inch center with a 5/16 inch depth.
 The mumble strip profile is a sinusoidal shape with peaks on 14 inch centers and 5/16 inch depth.

-A report documenting the development and field evaluation of the new mumble strip design will be released soon.
+This final report presents the development and field evaluation of the new mumble strip design.